Those nasty box cakes

 The devil in Duncan Hines

 Box cakes have come a long way from the early 60s.
 When I baked for my children, nothing could hold a birthday candle to a Duncan Hines Devil’s Food Cake Mix.
 It came out perfect every time.
-And, gosh, it was so damn easy.
+And, gosh, it was so easy.

 My mother, however, was certain she’d passed her made-from-scratch ethics down to me.
-I’ll never forget a birthday gathering when she asked me, loudly, one discerning brow raised, in front of my mother-in-law, “Is this cake scratch?”
+I’ll never forget a birthday gathering when she asked me, loudly, one discerning brow raised, in front of my in-laws, “Is this cake scratch?”

 She assumed I’d impress everyone by saying yes, like a good daughter who’d learned her lessons from the master.

-It took me a moment.
-Should I lie?
-“You can’t tell?”
-I answered.
 She nodded proudly.
 I confess I felt a little guilty as I looked around the table.
 Surely no one could tell.

 I hoped not, anyway.
-Devil’s Food Cake indeed.